-Entry may still be possible for mature students depending on their prior knowledge and experience.
+Entry may be possible for mature students depending on their prior knowledge and experience.

-All applicants must attend an Interview Session prior to being offered a place on the course.
+All applicants may be invited to attend an Interview Session prior to being offered a place on the course.

 If you are currently studying at the College, you will also require a positive Progressing Learner Reference.